1. THE FOLLOWING TERMS AND CONDITIONS APPLY TO ALL MEMBERSHIPS:

 4. AUTHORIZATION: You hereby represent and warrant that you have all requisite legal power and authority to enter into and abide by the terms and conditions of this agreement and no further authorization or approval is necessary.
 You further represent and warrant that your participation or use of the Services will not conflict with or result in any breach of any license, contract, agreement, or other instrument or obligation to which you are a party.

 5. INTERNET POLICY: Wireless access to the Internet is provided during your membership.
-Hardwired data ports may be requested on a charge basis to the member.
+1 Hardwired data port is included in private offices only.
 Service interruptions, if they occur, will be handled as promptly as possible.
 Flywheel is not

 responsible for any data, business or other losses as a result of such interruptions.
 You are responsible to protect your own computer and data from electrical surges, theft, virus or other malicious attack.
 Flywheel is not responsible for any security breach of your computer or your data.
 Unless otherwise set forth by Flywheel in writing, you are receiving a single user account solely for your use of the Services through one unit per login session.
 You agree not to resell any aspect of the Service, whether for profit or otherwise, share your IP address or ISP Internet connection with anyone, or to authorize any other individual or entity to use the Service.
 You agree that sharing the Service with another party breaches these Terms and Conditions and may constitute fraud or theft, for which Flywheel reserves all rights and remedies.
 You have no proprietary ownership rights to a specific IP or other address, log-in name, or password that you use on our network.
 Flywheel may change your address, log-in name, or password at any time.
 Flywheel will assign you an IP address each time you access the Service and it will vary.
 You may not assign your address, log-in name, or password to any other person.